Lcrypto/EMD-Spectrum-LDPC/README.md

 2	9

-girth = 6	51 cycles
+girth = 6,	51 cycles

-EMD	Number
+EMD value,	Number of cycles with such EMD value

 0	8